UE4SS-RE/RE-UE4SS/docs/guides/generating-uht-compatible-headers.md

 ### Game 3
 ```
 Error 1
+In an Enum class:
 System.ArgumentException - String cannot contain a minus sign if the base is not 10.
-Note: If you get Null Error on the Same files add:

-Null = 0x0

 Fix:
-  Example = -0x1, -> Example = 0x1
+Remove the BlueprintType meta tag and the uint8 override on the enum ': uint8'.

 Error 2
-Unable to find 'class', 'delegate', 'enum', or 'struct' with name 'XYZ'
+Unable to find 'class', 'delegate', 'enum', or 'struct' with name 'XYZ', where XYZ is an FStruct used within a class with no separate UStruct declaration.

 Fix:
 DECLARE_DYNAMIC_MULTICAST_DELEGATE(XYZ); , close to the Top of header Files.

 Error 3
-"is not supported by blueprint.
-Function: "
+"is not supported by blueprint."

 Fix:
 -> Remove BlueprintReadWrite
 -> or Remove BlueprintCallable

 Error 4
-XX value wrapped from positive to negative value

-Fix:

-WHATEVER = UMAP(BLA) -> WHATEVER = 0x0

-Error 5
-static_assert failed: 'The structure 'XXX' is used in a TSet but does not have a GetValueTypeHash defined'

-Fix:
-On the Headerfile at the very bottom add:

-FORCEINLINE uint32 GetTypeHash(const XXX) { return 0; }

-Error 6
 cannot instantiate abstract class

 fix: